UPBEAT at Southwark Playhouse

 It is very important for us to make this work as accessible as possible.
 We will use funding to meet any access requirements of the hired team & community participants.

-Funding will also provide wrap around care for women in recovery, including: free travel and tickets, self care guide & pre show workshops to ensure our work is being seen by the community we seek to serve.
+Funding will also support the development of wrap around care for women in recovery, including: free travel and tickets, self care guide & pre show workshops to ensure our work is being seen by the community we seek to serve.

 OUR STORY SO FAR…